drshaw-lab/vfa-136-official_mods/README.md

 ## Installation Steps

-### Step 1 - Install or update OpenModManager to the latest version (v1.3.4 is required).
+### Step 1 - Install or update OpenModManager to the latest version (at least v1.3.4 is required).

 #### Available [here](https://github.com/iquercorb/OpenModMan)